PyBioProx/PyBioProx/readme.md

 to run the analysis in batch mode on all data files at the location `path_to_folder`.

-If you have installed the gui component, then you may also run
+If you have installed the gui component or already have the required gui libraries, present on your system, then you may also run
 ```
-    pybioprox_gui.py
+    pybioprox_gui
 ```
 directly from the command line.